lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/AuxTel-Troubleshooting-index.rst

      - ATWhiteLight has thrown the error below saying the light failed to come on when it was on
      - During Calibrations
      - Try re-adding the calibration block, power_on_atcalsys should register that the white light lamp is on and calibrations can continue successfully.
+   * - AT Dome
+     - ATDome shutter fails to close.
+     - While trying to move the telescope with point_azel.
+     - Try the top black button on the control box at the dome's top, if unsuccessful, then try the "CLOSE" switch on the cRIO box with caution.
+If all else fails, use the manual crank on the first floor, though it's a slow process.

 Per component